slyval/guidelines/SAP Commerce/Commerce Conventions.md

 The number of lines in a class must not exceed 1000 and those in a method must not exceed 100

 - Code Documentation
 Public methods in an interface or a class must be documented with a description for the method and a documentation of the parameters and return types.
-Classes must also be documented to provide a descr
+Interfaces and classes must also be documented to provide a description of the purpose of the c

 - Logging
 Logging should be performed at the correct logging level.
 Logging at the INFO level should be minimally done and should not be used for debugging purposes.
 The DEBUG level should be used for that.
 When handling exceptions, the WARN or ERROR level should be used.